 Fannie Mae provides loan sellers with ongoing feedback about their overall QC performance.
-The level of detail provided to each loan seller varies, but may include identifying defect types, reporting on frequent or common defects, and describing quality trend analyses and Loan File or Underwriting Errors identified through the QC review process.
+The level of detail provided to each loan seller varies, but may include identifying defect types, reporting on frequent or common defects, and describing quality trend analyses and Loan File or Underwriting Errors identified through the QC loan review process.
 This information is provided through a variety of methods that range from regular electronic transmissions to more formal periodic discussions.

 When Fannie Mae identifies a defective mortgage loan, Fannie Mae may, in its sole discretion, impose a condition to retaining the loan, such as requiring the loan seller to agree to an alternative remedy to repurchase (for example, executing a recourse agreement).
-In some cases, Fannie Mae will issue a repurchase request to the lender.
+In some cases, Fannie Mae will issue a repurchase request.
 The defects that give rise to a repurchase or alternative to repurchase consist of errors or failures that Fannie Mae identifies as significant.

-Appeal of QC Review Decisions
+Appeal of QC Loan Review Decisions

-A loan seller may submit a written appeal of Fannie Mae's repurchase request or repurchase alternative request within 60 days of its receipt (or other specified time).
-If the appeal is denied and the loan seller has additional material information, the loan seller may submit a second appeal in writing within 15 days from the date of the denial letter (or other specified time).
-If the loan seller appeals the repurchase or repurchase alternative request and Fannie Mae denies the appeal(s), the loan seller, subject to the impasse and management escalation processes described below, within 15 days from the date of the final denial letter (or other specified time), must complete the repurchase of the mortgage loan or property or submit the signed recourse agreement or fee payment in lieu of repurchase.
-If the repurchase involves an active loan that will be involved in a servicing transfer, the loan seller is required to notify Fannie Mae of the name of the new servicer and the date of the servicing transfer.
+A responsible party may submit a written appeal of Fannie Mae's repurchase request or repurchase alternative request within 60 days of its receipt (or other specified time).
+If the appeal is denied and the responsible party has additional material information, the responsible party may submit a second appeal in writing within 15 days from the date of the denial letter (or other specified time).
+If the responsible party appeals the repurchase or repurchase alternative request and Fannie Mae denies the appeal(s), the responsible party, subject to the impasse and management escalation processes described below, within 15 days from the date of the final denial letter (or other specified time), must complete the repurchase of the mortgage loan or alternative remedy.
+If the repurchase involves an active loan that will be involved in a servicing transfer, the loan servicer is required to notify Fannie Mae of the name of the new servicer and the date of the servicing transfer.

-If, at the conclusion of the appeal process, the loan seller wishes to continue challenging the repurchase request, the loan seller may initiate the impasse process and/or management escalation process, during which Fannie Mae and the loan seller attempt to resolve the dispute through direct conversations or escalation to senior management.
+If, at the conclusion of the appeal process, the responsible party wishes to continue challenging the repurchase request, the responsible party may initiate the impasse process and/or management escalation process, during which Fannie Mae and the responsible party attempt to resolve the dispute through direct conversations or escalation to senior management.
 In February 2016, Fannie Mae announced jointly with Freddie Mac the Independent Dispute Resolution (IDR) process, which offers a neutral third party to resolve repurchase requests that remain unresolved after the appeal, impasse process and escalation processes have been exhausted.